-Course Description: This two week elective is only available to third year medical students in order that they can have exposure to the broad range of problems encountered in the practice of Pediatric Allergy Immunology and Infectious Diseases.
-Students will have the opportunity to participate in the clinical care, including diagnostic evaluation and treatment planning, of pediatric patients having an abnormality in immunological, host defense mechanisms and recurrent infections.
-This exposure will include inpatient rounds with pediatric residents on elective in our program and attending.
-Students will also attend ambulatory clinics weekly including a pediatric HIV follow-up clinic as well as Dr. Oleske's Allergy/Immunology Clinic.
-Each student will be exposed to the CLI Laboratory in order to appreciate the importance of flow Cytometry and other qualitative and quantitative immune studies in the diagnosis of a child with recurrent infections and the importance of PCR in diagnosing viral infections.
+Course Description: This two week elective is only available to third year medical students in order that they can have exposure to the broad range of problems encountered in the practice of Pediatric Allergy Immunology and Infectious Diseases and/or Pediatric Palliative and end of life care.
+Students will have the opportunity to participate in the clinical care, including diagnostic evaluation and treatment planning, of pediatric patients having an abnormality in immunological, host defense mechanisms and recurrent infections or suffer from chronic life limiting illness including NICU and PICU.
+This exposure will include inpatient rounds with pediatric residents on elective in our program and attendings.
+Students will also attend the program's weekly clinical sessions.
+As part of this elective, students will have the opportunity to continue projects initiated as well as resulting publications during the course of their medical career at NJMS.

-Learning outcomes & evaluation methods: During this elective it is expected that a student will conduct patient interviews and physical exams and present these finding to clinical faculty on a daily basis.
-Clinical faculty will provide mid-elective feedback to the student.
+Learning outcomes & evaluation methods: During this elective it is expected that a student will conduct patient interviews and physical exams and present these finding to clinical faculty on an as needed basis.
+Dr. Oleske will provide mid-elective feedback to students participating in this elective.
 Clinical performance will be evaluated by observation of daily interaction with residents, attending, nurses and patients/families, and the provision of supervised patient care using the standard NJMS form.
 This elective is graded on a Pass/Fail basis as per NJMS policy.